Looking for fun things to do with kids but don’t want to break the bank? Then a Kids Pass may be the answer for you.

 How much is membership?

 Usually, a year’s membership will set you back £75.
-However, sign up and use the code KPRS340684 and it will cost you just £39.99.
+However, you can currently sign up for £39.99.
+And if that seems too much, you can take out a £3.99 monthly rolling contract, which you can cancel anytime.
 It’s very easy to recoup what you pay out with just one trip away.
 If you are a busy family, you could save yourself £100’s every year.

-If you have younger children, take a look at the Hoop app to find local activities for free.
+If you have children aged under 11, take a look at the Hoop app to find local activities for free.